sabegg2/deep-learning-challenge/Analysis/Analysis.md

 The model prediction gave an Accuracy: 0.7284.

-(Note that I also tried other techniques for the base model, such as: I increased the hidden layers to 3 and set the third hidden layer at 30.
-I also tried using the tanh activation and 3 hidden layers with 90, 30, 30 neurons split and a sigmoid activation for output.
-I also experimented with increasing nodes and neurons.
-But despite doing this all models came below the 75% threshold.)
+(Note that other techniques were also tried for the base model, such as: increasing the hidden layers to 3 and setting the third hidden layer at 30; using the tanh activation and 3 hidden layers with 90, 30, 30 neurons split and a sigmoid activation for output; experimenting with increasing nodes and neurons.
+But despite doing this all models came below the 75% accuracy threshold.)

-Model Summary and loss and accuraccy plots from model training:
+Model Summary and loss and accuracy plots from model training:

 <img src="..\Images\parameters_initialmodel.png" width=200>
 <img src="..\Images\plot_loss.png" width=400> <img src="..\Images\plot_accuracy.png" width=400>